pingcap/docs/tispark-overview.md

 > **Note:**
 >
-> TiSpark does not guarantee the compatibility with TiDB v7.0.0 and later versions.
+> TiSpark does not guarantee compatibility with TiDB v7.0.0 and later versions.

 ### Get TiSpark jar